 In two-factor authentication, two passwords are used — a reusable static password and a one-time password.
 In our case, here is what happens when the “One Time Password” technology is used.
 A user wants to get authenticated in the system and first enters his regular static password and then his OTP (One Time Password) shown on the screen of a special gadget called a token.
 The system transmits the data to the authentication server, which will use the same algorithm to generate a password and compare it to the password entered by the user; if the two passwords are identical, the system welcomes the user.
 The gadget costs less than ten dollars, and the service is under a dollar per month.

-Those who are in search of reliable 2FA solutions, we recommend to take into consideration only products certified according to OATH standards.
+Those who are in search of reliable 2FA solutions, we recommend taking into consideration only products certified according to OATH standards.
 One of the most interesting and up-to-date companies providing such services is Protectimus.
-It deserves attention, thanks to an innovative approach to the implementation of already proven technologies, wide range of services and tokens, and great respect for their customers.
+It deserves attention, thanks to an innovative approach to the implementation of already proven technologies, a wide range of services and tokens, and great respect for their customers.

 Figuratively speaking, each authentication method used separately is a string that is easy to break.
 It is a much better idea to combine them and use a high-strength reliable rope.